Relations with Russia

 More background information

 After Russia’s illegal and illegitimate annexation of Crimea in March 2014, the Allies suspended all practical civilian and military cooperation in April 2014, while keeping open channels of political and military communication.
-The NATO-Russia Council (NRC) remains an important forum for dialogue, on the basis of reciprocity, and has met nine times since 2016.
+The NATO-Russia Council (NRC) remains an important forum for dialogue, on the basis of reciprocity, and has met ten times since 2016.

 At the NATO Summit in Wales in September 2014 and at successive summits since then, Allied leaders have condemned in the strongest terms Russia’s military intervention in Ukraine, calling on Russia to stop and withdraw its forces from Ukraine and along the country’s border.
 Allies continue to demand that Russia comply with international law and its international obligations and responsibilities; end its illegitimate occupation of Crimea; refrain from aggressive actions against Ukraine; halt the flow of weapons, equipment, people and money across the border to the separatists; and stop fomenting tension along and across the Ukrainian border.
 NATO does not and will not recognise Russia's illegal and illegitimate annexation of Crimea.